patarapolw/yt2pptx/README.md

 ## Features

 - Accepts any input supported by yt-dlp (YouTube URL, video ID, playlist, etc.)
-- Downloads the best available video and audio
 - Extracts frames every N seconds (default: 3 seconds)
 - Removes near-duplicate frames using perceptual hashing
 - Generates a PowerPoint presentation with each unique frame as a slide